 If you know the evidence, this is a compelling argument, but most people don’t know the evidence (which is why it’s imperative that learning the evidence become standard operating procedure in discipleship and evangelism).

-The first four premises should be unassailable, but some will try to argue Premise 3 on the supposition that the apostles didn’t intend for their claim about the resurrection to be taken literally.
+Some will try to argue that the apostles didn’t intend for their claim about the resurrection to be taken literally.

 Again, learning the evidence is the best vaccination against that idea, but for efficiency’s sake, it’s worth noting that the very same people who reject Christianity because of the supposed ignorance and primitive thinking of its founders will turn around and attribute “progressive” 20th/21st-century Postmodernist religious thinking to the original Christians when it suits their argument – which is essentially what the “non-literal resurrection” notion would have been.
 And there’s a lot you have to ignore to try to claim that the apostles weren’t being literal when they taught about the resurrection.
 The deaths they risked and suffered were pretty literal, because they expected literal resurrections.
 Also, “resurrection” as a concept was well established within 1st-century Jewish thought, and that concept was a literal, bodily resurrection.

-More often, though – particularly since the rise of the New Atheism movement – Premises 1-4 are accepted easily enough, but the difficulty of impressing 5 and 6 comes from there just not being a lot of knowledge of history or of what’s written in the New Testament, much less in the works of the Apostolic Fathers.
+More often, though – particularly since the rise of the New Atheism movement – the difficulty comes from there just not being a lot of knowledge of history or of what’s written in the New Testament, much less in the works of the Apostolic Fathers.

 Someone always naively argues that they lied “so they’d have something to believe in,” or because “they needed to validate Jesus’ message.”